Lever vs Greenhouse: The Ultimate Showdown of Applicant Tracking Software

 However, some third-party websites took up the running and surveyed companies’ existing customers to discover how much they actually pay for their ATS tools.

 From what we could discover, Lever’s pricing system is based on a cost per employee.
 So, your spending might vary from $3,000 to $125,000 per year.
 Greenhouse has less affordable options for small businesses with its pricing starting from around $6,000 (for a couple of dozen employees) to $25,000 per year.
 However, these numbers are even not remotely final.
 It’s a known fact that Greenhouse targets huge corporations and has clients with 10,000+ employees.
 So it’s fair to assume their upper limit of the pricing range exceeds $100K per year.

 Greenhouse scores 4.5 / 5 stars based on 519 reviews.
 Almost 400 G2 users have rated the tool with 4.3 / 5 stars.
 People in general leave numerous satisfied comments regarding the tool’s customization options, versatility, and friendly interface.
 However, some people note that the company’s pricing system can be too much for smaller businesses.

 Lever is not far behind with its 4.5 / 5 stars and 434 reviews on Capterra.
-Even though the tool has collected more than 1K reviews on G2, its rating there is only 4.1 / 5.
+Even though the tool has collected more than 1K reviews on G2, its G2 rating is only 4.1 / 5.
 Users praise the solution for its clean and intuitive interface backed by a strong onboarding experience.
-But even though the overall impression from the tool is rather nice, customers complain about the lack of customization and some minor features.
+But even though the overall impression of the tool is rather nice, customers complain about the lack of customization and some minor features.

 All in all, both tools have managed to attract many loyal customers and brand advocates.
-They’re reliable, rich in features, and don’t have too many glitches, so you can rarely see any negative feedback about any of them.
+They’re reliable, rich in features, and don’t have too many glitches, so you can barely see any negative feedback about any of them.
 Their rather high prices can be the only deal breakers.